-QUALITY CONTROL
+QUALITY MANAGEMENT

-We establish and implement procedures and systems in accordance with the requirements of ISO 9001:2008 to monitor the different aspects of our project management activities in design, procurement, quantity surveying, construction and maintenance works.
-Regular audits are conducted to ensure compliance by respective departments and projects.
+We establish and implement procedures and systems in accordance with the requirements of ISO 9001:2008 to monitor the different aspects of our project management activities in design, quantity surveying, procurement, construction and maintenance works.
+Regular audits are conducted to ensure compliance by the respective departments and projects.

-The quality control of each of our projects is headed by the respective project management team and performed in accordance with approved ISO procedures and systems to ensure compliance with the specifications of our projects.
+The quality management of each of our projects is headed by the respective project management team and performed in accordance with approved ISO procedures and systems to ensure compliance with the specifications of our projects.
 We construct and approve specific mock-ups to establish the quality standard required for each project before mass construction begins.
 We regularly monitor and assess the performance of the design consultants, other consultants, contractors and material suppliers to ensure that they meet the specified requirements and appropriate follow-up action is taken against, and penalties imposed on, those that do not meet the required standards.

-We place strong emphasis on quality control to ensure that the quality of our projects complies with relevant regulations and meets market standards and customers expectations.
-Records that are necessary to provide evidence of conformity and the performance of quality control activities are required to be kept in related functional departments by each project and by the construction supervisory consultant.
-Each project is also subject to the monitoring effort of the appointed construction supervisory consultant, as required by PRC government regulations.
+We place strong emphasis on quality management to ensure that the quality of our projects complies with relevant regulations and meets market standards and customers expectations.
+Records that are necessary to provide evidence of conformity and the performance of quality control activities are required to be kept in related functional departments of each project.
+Each project is also subject to the supervision of the appointed construction work supervision engineer, as required by PRC government regulations.
 An independent inspection unit is also hired to perform the final inspection and testing works in addition to the effort by the project team.
 Defects found during handover inspection and during the maintenance period are recorded in the Warranty and Maintenance System for follow-up action and as a statistical tool for improvement actions.

-Our Quality Assurance Management Department also monitors the performance of the Third Party Quality Consultant in conducting regular quality assessments of each project site and reports irregularities to the respective project managers, project general managers, project directors responsible for the projects and top management.
-The project teams are required to rectify the problem immediately.
-The assessment scores and ranking of each project are posted to encourage improvement and are being used as a basis for measuring performance of the responsible project team.
+We employ a third party quality consultant to conduct regular quality assessments of each project during construction phase who reports to the respective project managers, project general managers, project directors responsible for the projects and top management.
+We offer a quality incentive scheme to contractors and the construction work supervision engineer when their projects achieve both our third party quality assessment target score and our project handover quality targets.
+The assessment scores of each project are also used as a basis for measuring performance of the responsible project team.